stephaneVercouillieBMID/slate/source/v2/draft.html.md

   <li>...</li>
 </ul>

-The Discovery document for itsme® Login service MAY be retrieved from:
+The Discovery document for itsme® MAY be retrieved from:

 Environment | URL
 :-------- | :--------
 **SANDBOX** | <a href="https://idp.e2e.itsme.services/v2/.well-known/openid-configuration" target="blank">https://idp.e2e.itsme.services/v2/.well-known/openid-configuration</a>
 **PRODUCTION** | <a href="https://idp.prd.itsme.services/v2/.well-known/openid-configuration" target="blank">https://idp.prd.itsme.services/v2/.well-known/openid-configuration</a>

-## 2.3.
-Consulting OpenID Connect certified libraries
+# 4. OpenID Connect certified libraries

 OpenID Connect provides certified libraries, products, and tools which could help you integrating the itsme® service.
 For more information, please visit the official webpage: <a href="https://openid.net/developers/libraries/" target="blank">https://openid.net/developers/libraries/</a>.

-# 3. Integrating Login service
+# 5. Integration guide

+Our app can be seamlessly be integrated with your web desktop, mobile web, mobile application or custom product so you can perform secure identity checks.

 The itsme® Login service integration is based on the <a href="http://openid.net/specs/openid-connect-core-1_0.html#CodeFlowAuth" target="blank">Authorization Code Flow</a> of OpenID Connect 1.0.
 The Authorization Code Flow goes through the steps as defined in <a href="http://openid.net/specs/openid-connect-core-1_0.html#CodeFlowSteps" target="blank">OpenID Connect Core Authorization Code Flow Steps</a>, depicted in the following diagram: